Camden Stewart

-Camden Stewart (born 2004) is a British composer, pianist, and operatic tenor.
-His music combines piano and operatic voice, drawing on contemporary classical influences.
-He first came to public attention through videos of his performances shared on social media.
+Camden Stewart (born 2004) is a British composer, pianist, and operatic tenor whose work combines contemporary classical piano with operatic voice.
+He first became known for videos of his public performances shared on social media.

 Early life and education

-Stewart grew up in London and sang for about ten years with the Libera boys' choir before studying at the Guildhall School of Music and Drama.
-During this time, he took private piano lessons while training as a boy soprano, later developing an interest in composition and performance.
-He was later appointed a Young Ambassador of the Lang Lang International Music Foundation, supporting its mission to encourage musical education and creativity among young people.
+Stewart grew up in London and sang for approximately ten years with the Libera choir before studying at the Guildhall School of Music and Drama.
+During this period, he took private piano lessons while training as a boy soprano, later developing an interest in composition.

 Career

-Stewart's first public performance took place at a piano in London's St Pancras railway station while he was preparing for his Grade 8 piano examination, after being encouraged by his mother to perform in public.
-He has said that his first piece there was Chopin's Nocturne in C-sharp minor, and that regular performances helped him gain confidence.
-He went on to share videos of his performances online, where his posts on TikTok and other social media platforms garnered him an initial audience.
+Stewart first performed publicly at a piano in London’s St Pancras railway station while preparing for his Grade 8 examination.
+He later shared videos of his performances online, where his posts on TikTok and other platforms attracted an initial audience.

-His performances, which combine classical piano improvisation with operatic singing, have been described by Classic FM as "blending contemporary classical piano with licks of operatic vocal".
-Stewart has spoken about his interest in using public performance to make classical music more accessible, saying that "public spaces erode the barrier between the performer and the listener".
-He has also expressed the view that classical music "is for all", encouraging younger musicians to experiment with the genre and to "blend the traditional with the contemporary".
+His performances combine classical piano improvisation with operatic singing and have been described by Classic FM as “blending contemporary classical piano with licks of operatic vocal”.
+He has stated that he aims to use public performance to broaden access to classical music.

+In 2022, Stewart was appointed a Young Ambassador of the Lang Lang International Music Foundation.

 In March 2025, several media outlets reported on a viral video showing Stewart being verbally accosted while performing at a public piano.

-The video was widely shared and prompted public discussion about classical performance in public spaces.
+In February 2026, Stewart was selected as one of Classic FM’s “Rising Stars”, an annual selection of 30 classical musicians under 30.